Parliamentary.ai

 Government Spending

 The bill does not specify exact figures for government spending.
-However, it allows the Secretary of State to make payments to the HSSIB from money provided by Parliament, and the HSSIB may receive income from charges for services.
+However, it will necessitate funding for the HSSIB's establishment and operation, including staffing, resources, and operational costs.
+The Secretary of State will be responsible for making payments to the HSSIB from money provided by Parliament.

 Groups Affected

-• NHS Trusts and other providers of NHS services: Subject to HSSIB investigations and may be required to cooperate with the HSSIB.
+• NHS Trusts and other providers: Subject to investigations and required to cooperate with the HSSIB.

-• Patients and their families: May be involved in investigations and may be affected by the HSSIB’s reports.
+• Patients and their families: May be involved in investigations and will benefit from improved patient safety.

-• Regulatory bodies: Will need to cooperate with the HSSIB where appropriate.
+• Regulatory bodies: Will need to coordinate with the HSSIB where appropriate.

 Full Text